joearcher/poosh/README.md

 `CLIENT_PORT` (Default: 8000) - The port number on which the websocket clients should connect.

-`SERVER_PORT` (Default: 1337) - The port number on which the server listens for POST requests.
+`SERVER_PORT` (Default: 1337) - The port number on which Poosh listens for POST requests.

 `SERVER_SECRET` (Default: none) - The shared secret on which token authentication is based.